noamteyssier/art_or_trash/README.md

 # Art or Trash?

-**Predicted : trash**

 ![](img/for_readme/readme_header.png)

+**Step right up and resolve your conflicting intuitions with arguments to a machine learning tool!**

+## Can it be so?
 Can that age old question of art or trash be settled with a convolutional neural network?
-Surely all matters regarding implicit beauty and subjectivity of human perception can be boiled down to a matrix of RGB fed mercilessly through a greater understanding of art.
+Surely all matters regarding implicit beauty or the subjectivity of human perception can be boiled down to a matrix of values representing RGB and fed mercilessly through a greater understanding of art.

-Step right up and resolve your conflicting intuitions by putting the difficult questions into the arguments of a machine learning tool!
+## How can it be?
+I've trained a CNN on a large set of artworks of various genres and a swarm of the trashiest of internet trash memes.
+If you can trust google's definition of artwork genres, and you can trust that internet trash is in fact trash then you are in the right place

+## Who would make something like this?
+I believe that random google earth photography is incredibly beautiful and something I personally would consider art.
+I could only agree with others that memes are trash, and that art is not generally trash.
+To prove my point I need only to show that these images are more closely related to artwork than they are internet trash memes.

+##  Fine, how do I use it?
 ```bash
 # generating the truth
 ./art_or_trash -i path_to_judge_mercilessly.jpg